"The Portrait of Two Sisters", 1908.

 The girls are Agnes Louis Flanders (1905-1979) and Helen Mary Flanders (1903 - 1994).

 Photographs by Theodore Gegoux III © Copyright 2002 - All Rights Reserved

 The provenance contributed by Ruth H. (Stetson) Smith - April 30, 2004 © Copyright - All Rights Reserved.

 The year was 1908, Agnes Louis Flanders, then all of three years of age, was going to "sit" for her portrait.
 Sister Helen, then six, was to accompany Agnes and join her in the portrait.
 Helen, who sat for her own portrait back in '06, was to pose alongside Agnes.
 Mother had chosen white lace dresses; special for the occasion.
 A white bow was selected for each daughter, and the effect next to their freshly curled and combed hair was just right.

-Both sisters were raised their entire lives on a dairy farm in Rodman, New York.
+Both sisters were raised and spent their early lives on a dairy farm in Rodman, New York.
 The father was Earl K. Flanders, Rodman Democrat and dairyman, who was one of the most popular and prominent members of his party in Jefferson County, New York.

 For her part, Agnes could not have known that she was destined to marry, have children of her own, and live a full life to the age of 75 years.
 Neither could Helen have known that she would live a life of service to her fellow man as a registered nurse and die at the age of 81.

 These sisters are typical, but for the portraits, of so many folks throughout history who, after living a full life, died leaving little more than the memories of family and friends to mark their passing.
 In those days, the portraits themselves often fell victim to fire, or they survived longer than the people who knew anything of the subjects.
 Portraits of this period, 100 years old and more, are often anonymous.
 The people who knew the subjects are long dead and often little or nothing is known of the provenance.